koromodako/datashark-core/README.md

-# datashark-core
+# Datashark Core

-## Purpose
+This library provides Datashark's core features.

-This library provides datashark's core features.
+See [the documentation](https://koromodako.github.io/datashark/) to learn more about Datashark project.